ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 1. Open a new terminal

-2. In `/springboot-kafka-connect-streams/store-kafka-streams` folder, run
+2. In `/springboot-kafka-connect-streams/store-streams` folder, run
 ```
 mvn spring-boot:run
 ```

-3. The link for its swagger website is http://localhost:9081
+3. Its swagger website is http://localhost:9081

 > Note: the command below generates Java classes from Avro files
 > ```